 Lat: 46.714762 Long: -60.933245

-Open from mid-May until mid-October.
-A park pass is required for hiking or use of other services in the park.
+available from mid-May until mid-October.
+A park pass is required for hiking or use of other services in the park; park entry fee applies.
 Check in at the Parks Canada Visitor Centres in Chéticamp (16 Visitor Centre Rd., situated on the west side of the park) or in Ingonish (37637 Cabot Trail, on the east side of the park) to obtain passes, information on visitor safety and any other information you may need, including a trail location map.

 For your comfort and safety: